 For fans of the movie ‘The Third Man’, this museum is worth a visit.
 It tells about the political background of the story featured in the film.
 You also find material about the making of the movie itself.

-The castle of Linz (Linzer Schloss) was the residence of Holy Roman Emperor Frederick III (Friedrich III) for several years in the 15th century.
-Today it houses a museum which is part of the State museums of Upper Austria (Oberösterreichischen Landesmuseen) and is considered a universal museum.
+Linz Castle (Linzer Schloss) was the residence of Frederick III for several years in the 15th century.
+Today, it houses the Schlossmuseum.
+This castle museum is a site of the State Museums of Upper Austria and is considered a universal museum.

 The Olympic Tower (Olympiaturm) of Munich is situated on the Olympiapark.
 From the revolving restaurant, I had a great view of some sights of Munich, e.g. the Olympiastadion and the BMW museum.